RaviTambade/TFLdotNET/signalR.md

 ## What platforms are supported by SignalR?
 SignalR supports a wide range of platforms, making it a versatile choice for developers.
 Here are the platforms that SignalR supports:

-- .NET Framework: SignalR was initially built for the .NET Framework, making it a natural choice for developers using this platform.
+- <b>.NET Framework</b>: SignalR was initially built for the .NET Framework, making it a natural choice for developers using this platform.
 It provides a seamless integration with ASP.NET and allows developers to build real-time web applications easily.

-- .NET Core: With the introduction of .NET Core, Microsoft made SignalR available for cross-platform development.
+- <b>.NET Core</b>: With the introduction of .NET Core, Microsoft made SignalR available for cross-platform development.
 SignalR for .NET Core allows developers to build real-time applications running on Windows, Linux, and macOS.

-- Xamarin: SignalR also supports Xamarin, a popular cross-platform framework for building mobile applications.
+- <b>Xamarin</b>: SignalR also supports Xamarin, a popular cross-platform framework for building mobile applications.
 With SignalR, developers can add real-time functionality to their Xamarin apps and provide a rich messaging experience to their users.

-- JavaScript: SignalR provides a JavaScript client library that enables developers to use SignalR in web applications built with JavaScript frameworks like Angular, React, or Vue.js.
+- <b>JavaScript</b>: SignalR provides a JavaScript client library that enables developers to use SignalR in web applications built with JavaScript frameworks like Angular, React, or Vue.js.
 This allows developers to create real-time web applications not tied to any specific backend technology.

-- Java: Besides Microsoft's platforms, SignalR also supports Java.
+- <b>Java</b>: Besides Microsoft's platforms, SignalR also supports Java.
 Developers can use the SignalR Java client library to add real-time functionality to their Java applications, providing a great messaging experience for their users.

 It's important to note that while SignalR supports a wide range of platforms, it is primarily associated with the .NET ecosystem.
 This means developers who prefer other programming languages or frameworks may need to rely on third-party libraries or alternative solutions for real-time communication.